 - The Evil Echo: Halo’s faced off against some tough opponents, but how is she going to be able to defeat an evil version of herself, especially when she’s denied access to her candy?

-While super hero genres have seemingly examined every creation story out there (where the hero gets their powers), Halo’s story is a refreshing and exciting new take on the traditional tale.
+Analysis While super hero genres have seemingly examined every creation story out there (where the hero gets their powers), Halo’s story is a refreshing and exciting new take on the traditional tale.
 The villains are edgy enough to generate interest in young readers, but not scary enough to cause nightmares, and Halo is a bright, street-smart girl who makes a great role-model for that age range.

-Stone Arch has another winner on its hands.
+Final Thoughts Stone Arch has another winner on its hands.
 Reading through the book, it’s obvious that both Dahl and Nickel know their target audience.
 The stories are paced just right, they never get preachy (except maybe the bit with the nurse, which I thought was brilliant), and they are never condescending.
+Crowther’s artwork fits the story perfectly as well.
+Never to realistic nor too cartoony, the visuals flow together with the story in such a way that makes it so much fun to read.
+This is definitely one that should be picked up and prominently displayed in the children’s section of the library. |

 No comments: